Andrija94/news-classification/README.md

 # news-classification
-Classification model trained on news dataset
+SVM classification model trained on news dataset from Kaggle